SDB:CUPS in a Nutshell

 Processing stages of a print job:

-This step takes place both on client and on server systems.
-This is the only step on clients.
-No queues exist on clients.
+The following first step takes place both on client and on server systems.
+This is the only step on client systems.
+No queues exist on client systems.
+A single host with a locally connected printer works as a CUPS server with a print queue for that printer.

 (I) Generating a print job